 In both cases, overhydration can lead to water toxicity, also known as water poisoning.
 Your body’s water volume becomes too large for your kidneys to excrete, which

 When the amount of sodium (salt) becomes too diluted, you develop hyponatremia.
 This is the main concern of overhydration.
 When the sodium levels in your body are greatly reduced, fluids move inside your cells, leading to inflammation.

 Increased water intake

-It’s also important to remember that water needs vary with age, sex, weather, activity level, and overall health.
-So there is no exact formula on how much to drink.
-Common situations such as extreme heat, significant activity, and illness with fever will all require more fluid intake than average.
+It’s also important to remember that water needs vary with sex, weather, activity level, and overall health.
+Common situations such as extreme heat, significant activity, and illness with fever may require more fluid intake than average.

 - people who run marathons and ultramarathons (races longer than 26.2 miles)

 - endurance cyclists

 - rugby players

 - elite rowers

 A doctor will ask about your medical history to determine if your symptoms are caused by water toxicity, hyponatremia, or another condition.